 Ordinary repairs are defined as repairs of any deterioration, wear or damage to a structure or any part thereof in order to return the same as nearly as practicable to its condition prior to the occurrence of such deterioration, wear, or damage with in-kind material and quality workmanship.
 Ordinary maintenance shall further include in-kind replacement of exterior elements, signs or accessory hardware, using the same materials and workmanship and having the same appearance.
 This type of repair does not need HPC review but an application should be submitted with details for a determination.
 Improvement projects for fences, signs, lighting, doors, windows, roofs, paving, exterior sheathing, trim, shutters, gutters, or streetscape work that strictly comply with the adopted design guidelines for the proposed improvement are considered minor application.
 Review of a complete application will determine the type.
 Changes to the interior of a building or structure do not need HPC review.

-How do I obtain a Certificate of Appropriateness?
-A Certificate of Appropriateness (CoA) can be found on the Cranbury Township’s website under Forms Permits and Licenses.
+How do I obtain a Certificate of Approval?
+A Certificate of Approval (CoA) can be found on the Cranbury Township’s website under Forms Permits and Licenses.
 The CoA can also be obtained at Town Hall.

 When does the Historic Preservation Commission meet?
 The Historic Preservation Commission (HPC) meets in Town Hall, scheduled on the first and third Tuesday of each month.
 The meetings begin at 7:30 pm.
 There is a possibility that a meeting may be cancelled.
 Please refer to the Cranbury Township website.

-What is the cost for me to submit a Certificate of Appropriateness?
+What is the cost for me to submit a Certificate of Approval?
 There is no cost to submit an application.
 All HPC volunteers give freely of their time and expertise.

 Copies of the Historic Preservation Ordinance and The Design Guidelines can be found on the Township website.
 To view Township Code Chapter 93 visit.
 To view the Design Guidelines on the HPC webpage visit.